ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/environmentVariables.md

 S3 filepaths are NOT changeable by the user and can be ignored for the most part unless the user wishes to directly access pertinent data.

 - note: The relative filepath from $S3_ROOT will exactly match the relative filepath from $ROOT_DIR.
 As well as the other ROOT directories.
+For example when downloading `/S3_ROOT/folder_A/file` it will be saved to `/ROOT_DIR/folder_A/file` on your machine.